KudoAI/chatgpt.js/docs/_starlet/README.md

 ## Star growth

-chatgpt.js is still a very young lib, but as shown by the Star History chart, it had a stunning growth period during a span of just weeks:
+**chatgpt.js** is still a very young lib, but as shown by the Star History chart, it had a stunning growth period during a span of mere weeks:

 <div align="center">